chester-lang/chester2025draft/docs/src/dev/elaboration-system.md

 4. Registering the handler in DefaultSolverConf
 5. Adding a case for BooleanLiteral expressions in the DefaultElab.elab method

-## Transition Guidelines
+## Development Guidelines

-While both systems currently coexist, the development focus is transitioning to the new `chester.elab` system.
 Follow these guidelines when working with the codebase:

 ### For New Development

 - Use `DefaultElaborator.inferPure()` as the primary entry point for new typechecking code
 - Implement new features and extensions in the `chester.elab` package
-- Add handlers for new expression types following the pattern shown above
+- Add handlers for new expression types following the established patterns
-- Write tests specifically against the new elaboration system
+- Write tests specifically for the elaboration system

-### For Maintenance of Existing Code

-- When fixing bugs in the existing `chester.tyck` system, consider if the fix should also be applied to `chester.elab`
-- Document cross-references between equivalent functionality in both systems
-- Gradually migrate test cases to support the new system

 ### Testing Approach

 - Use `ElabLiteralAndListTest.scala` as a reference for test structure and pattern
-- Create test cases that work with both systems to ensure compatibility
+- Create comprehensive test cases for new features
+- Test both success and failure cases to ensure robust error handling
-- The REPL's toggle (`useNewElab`) allows easy switching between systems for comparison

 ## Best Practices

 ### 1. Preserve Original Terms

-Consistent with the existing guidelines for the original elaboration system:
+Follow the existing guidelines for the elaboration system:

 - The elaboration system should preserve the original structure of terms
 - Avoid reduction during elaboration